Climate Change (Information Disclosure Based on TCFD Recommendations)

 Business impact assessment

 The amount produced is expected to decrease in some areas due to the rise in the global average temperature.
-Nevertheless, we can continue to improve earnings by increasing the amount of pulp we produce with the augmentation of facilities in afforestation regions where the amount produced is expected to increase and by curtailing the rise in harvesting costs with measures against soil softening.
+Nevertheless, we can continue to improve earnings by increasing the amount of pulp we produce with the augmentation of facilities in afforestation regions where the amount produced is expected to increase.

 Analysis according to the EBITDA indicator (%)*